Name:

 </PaperCard>

-argument can either be an array of messages or an array of
+The errors argument can either be an array of messages or an array of

-hashes, each with a message
+hashes, each with a message property and an optional attr property,

 which indentifies the type of error for possible theming or other use.

-The latter format is compatible with errors from ember-data
+The latter format is compatible with errors from ember-data.